rust-lang-ru/book/rustbook-ru/src/ch21-05-sending-requests-via-channels.md

 What about those warnings, though?
 Don’t we use the `workers`, `id`, and `thread` fields?
-Well, right now, we’re using all three of these fields to hold onto some data, but we don’t actually *do* anything with the data once we’ve set up the thread pool and started running the code that sends jobs down the channel to the threads.
+Well, right now, we’re using all three of these fields to hold onto some data, but we don’t actually *do* anything with the data once we’ve set up the thread pool and started запщущен the code that sends jobs down the channel to the threads.
 If we didn’t hold onto these values, though, they’d go out of scope: for example, if we didn’t return the `Vec<Worker>` value as part of the `ThreadPool`, the vector would get cleaned up at the end of